-When your check engine light is on, connect the scanner to the Ob board diagnostic connector (OBD) that is situated under the steering portion in the most vehicles.
-Then switch on your car’s ignition and turn on all other devices connected into the car.
-After the connection is established between computer and car, press the read button scanner so it can check all activities going in an ECU.
+When your check engine light is on, connect the scanner to the OBD connector situated under the steering portion of most car models.
+Then switch on your car’s ignition to the ON position.
+After the connection is established between the computer and the car, press the “read” button on the scanner to search for all the stored trouble codes.

-After the scan is complete, note down all error codes that are diagnosed by the scanner, decode those problems using the user manual of the particular make and model.
+After the scan is complete, note down all error codes diagnosed by the scanner, decode those problems using the user manual of the particular make and model.
 Once the code is decoded, the problem is detected.
-Solve that problem; if that part needs to change then change it or if it needs to calibrate it then carry out the calibration.
+Solve that problem; if that part needs to change, then change it or if it needs to calibrate it then carry out the calibration.

-Once done, erase the error from the scanner by pressing “Erase/Clear” button.
-Once the problem is solved, it is recommended to switch off the ignition, then switch it on again, check to see that engine check light is not on again and recheck from the scanner whether it is giving the same fault again or not.
+Once done, erase the error from the scanner by pressing the “Erase/Clear” button.
+Once the problem is solved, it is recommended to switch off the ignition, then switch it again, check to see that engine check light is not on again, and recheck from the scanner whether it is giving the same fault again or not.

 2. Battery Disconnection Technique

-First of all, remove both your battery’s positive and negative terminals.
+First of all, remove the negative car battery terminal.
 Then try to drain any available electricity present in the car’s capacitor by pressing the horn for around 20-30 seconds or turning on lights.
 Once the electricity is disconnected, then leave your car for 10-15 mins.
 After this short time, reconnect all battery terminals, make sure they are well tightened to avoid any possible sparking, and then switch on your car.

-If on restarting, your car is giving that same check engine light, then it means that there is some serious problem in your car.
-In such a case, it is highly recommended to make an appointment with a professional mechanic and get your problem solved to avoid further possible problems.
+If your car is giving that same check engine light on restarting, then it means that there is some serious problem in your car or your car stores the codes anyway.
+In such a case, it is highly recommended to check the codes with a scanner instead.

 3. Turning the Ignition On and Off